About This Course

 AP6814 Teaching Mindfulness in the Workplace (20 credits)

 Lectures are delivered over weekends / evening classes / day workshops.
 There is continuous assessment in the form of assignments and mindfulness logs.
 Garda vetting will be completed.
 Weekend lectures (4 in total) will be classroom based.
 All other evening and day workshops will be delivered online.

 Why Choose This Course

-This programmes trains the student to teach mindfulness in schools, in the workplace and to deliver Mindfulness Based Stress Reduction and Mindfulness Based Cognitive Therapy programmes (MBSR / MBCT).
 The Post Graduate Certificate will equip the student to teach mindfulness in schools or in workplace settings.
 Having a mindfulness trainer as part of a staff offers a cost effective way of providing wellbeing support to employees in the workplace or to students in schools.
 Classes are delivered during the evenings, over weekends, one day workshops and during a residential training retreat.
 Students on this programme not only develop a strong personal practice but also learn to teach mindfulness and to facilitate mindfulness groups.

 - Have completed a teacher-led 8-week mindfulness course (Mindfulness-Based Cognitive Therapy or Mindfulness-Based Stress Reduction)